 - We accelerate clinical studies by connecting healthy volunteers, people with the disease and caregivers to current studies through Alzheimer’s Association TrialMatch®, a free, easy-to-use clinical studies matching service.

-- We develop policy resources, including Alzheimer’s Disease Facts and Figures and Changing the Trajectory of Alzheimer’s Disease, to educate decision makers on the economic and emotional toll that Alzheimer's takes on families and the nation.
+- We develop resources, including the annual Alzheimer’s Disease Facts and Figures report, to educate decision makers on the economic and emotional toll that Alzheimer's takes on families and the nation.

 Join our cause